anderslindho/anderslindho.github.io/README.md

 # anderslindho.github.io

-Personal (GitHub Pages) website.
+Personal website, intended to host portfolio.
+Very much a work in progress.

 ### Credits

-Mail icon made by freepik on flaticons.com\
+- E-mail and LinkedIn icons made by freepik on flaticons.com
-LinkedIn logo downloaded from LinkedIn\
-GitHub logo downloaded from GitHub
+- GitHub logo downloaded from GitHub